chan3845/ip_scanner/README.md

 - **Live Scanning:** Click on a network to initiate a scan and view the list of "alive" IP addresses.

+- **Concurrent/Parallel Scanning:** The tool uses parallel processing to scan multiple hosts at once, ensuring fast and efficient results.

 #### Deploying IP Scanner with Docker
 The easiest way to run this application is by using Docker.
 Follow the steps below to get your IP Scanner instance up and running.